 To figure out the profit or loss of a trade, calculate the number of points your order has moved, subtracting your open price away from your close price, and then divide the answer by point size.
 For most pairs, the point size is 0.0001.

 - (Close price – open price) / point size = points moved

 Step 2.
 Calculate point profit

 You then need to calculate your point profit.
 This is the amount of profit or loss you can make for each point that the currency pair moves.
-To work this out is simple.
-All you need to do is multiply the number of lots you traded, the contract size, and the point size.
+To work it out you’ll probably need a calculator.
+Multiply the number of lots you traded, the contract size, and the point size.